no2chem/bigint-hash/README.md

 > npm install --save bigint-hash
 ```

+You can find API documentation [here](https://no2chem.github.io/bigint-hash).

 To get a Hash instance, use the `getHasher` function with a supported hash algorithm.
 You can find supported
-types in the documentation for the [HashType enum](https://no2chem.github.io/bigint-hash/hashtype.html), or
+types in the documentation for the [HashType enum](https://no2chem.github.io/bigint-hash/enums/hashtype.html), or
 you can pass most OpenSSL algorithm names (like `'sha256'`).
 ```
 import {getHasher, OutputType, HashType} from 'bigint-hash';